Air & Space Museum

 Request a Customized Tour to Washington DC for your Group

-The human heart is physically incapable of handling the strain that would be placed on it if a human grew or built wings and tried to flap them quickly enough and powerfully enough to fly.
+- The human heart is physically incapable of handling the strain that would be placed on it if a human grew or built wings and tried to flap them quickly enough and powerful enough to fly.